 So it’s wise to include some strength training in your exercise routine, make sure your diet has enough calcium and vitamin D and do your best to optimize your hormonal health as all these play an important role in preventing osteoporosis as well as maintaining your overall health.

 If you have any questions or would like to share some thoughts about osteoporosis, please leave a comment below.
-We will always answer back as soon as possible!
+I will always answer back as soon as possible!

 See you next time!